MathisJANKOVIC/python-cli-menu/README.md

     1. Download and extract the zip or clone the project
     2. Select and copy the file console_menu.py
-    3. Navigate and paste the file into your python library directory (usually in "C:\Program Files\Python\Lib")
+    3. Navigate and paste the file into your python library directory (usually in "Program Files\Python\Lib")